PEI coastal landscape at sunrise with red cliffs and calm ocean waters

 A Graham Cooke championship course in Cavendish with rolling terrain, abundant mounding, and a layout that keeps every hole interesting.
 A challenging but enjoyable round in a beautiful part of the Island.

-Living on Prince Edward Island is about more than a postal code, it's a daily experience of community, landscape, food, and pace.
+Living on Prince Edward Island is about more than a postal code.
+It's a daily experience of community, landscape, food, and pace.
+Charlottetown offers a walkable downtown, a thriving restaurant and arts scene, and a sense of belonging that's hard to find elsewhere.
 This page is a living guide to the places and moments I share with clients, friends, and anyone discovering the Island for the first time.
-I update it whenever I find somewhere worth your attention.

 Dining